zacanger/niddesa/text/generated-translations/mahaniddesa/14-sinhala-google.md

 Extinguishment sought to soothe the great burn and raise the great Dhamma flag. therefore Maharishi.
-Great Satipatthනයන්nas Great Sam‍dha Pradhanas Great Riddhi The Aryan Eightfold Path, the Great Bodhisattvas, the Great Powers, the Great Powers Sought the great objective nectar Nirvana.
+Great Satipatthනයන්nas Great Sam‍dha Pradhanas Great Riddhi The Aryan Eightfold Path, the Great Bodhisattvas, the Great Powers, the Great Powers Sought the great objective nectar Nibbana.
 Hence the name "Maharshi".
 Where is the Buddha, where is the Blessed One?
 Where, where are the great human beings?
 Received by Maharshi.